How to get the HPV vaccine

 Email: Immunisation.Program.TEHS@nt.gov.au

-Contact the SA Health Communicable Disease Control Branch by calling 1300 232 272
+Contact the Immunisation Section of the Communicable Disease Control Branch by calling 1300 232 272

 Contact the Tasmanian Public Health Hotline by calling 1800 671 738